minetest-tools/update_translations/README.md

 ## How to run the script

+First, change the working directory to the directory of the mod you want the files to be updated.
+From this directory, run the script.

-Place the script in the root directory of a mod and run it, and it will update the `template.txt` and any `*.tr` files present in that mod's `/locale` folder.
-If the `/locale` folder or `template.txt` file don't exist yet they will be created.
+When you run the script, it will update the `template.txt` and any `*.tr` files present in that mod's `/locale` folder.
+If the `/locale` folder or `template.txt` file don't exist yet, they will be created.

 This script will also work in the root directory of a modpack.
 It will run on each mod inside the modpack in that situation.
+Alternatively, you can run the script to update the files of all mods in subdirecories with the `-r` option, which is useful to update the locale files in an entire game.

 It has the following command line options: